For most car owners, the AC system is a complete mystery. You press the button and are met with a refreshing gust of cool air.

 The evaporator operates much like a radiator or a condenser, containing lines that the refrigerant flows through.

 How does chilly air enter the cabin when the AC is on?
 While the refrigerant is sitting in the evaporator, a fan is blowing outside air over it.
 This causes it to cool due to the low temperature inside.
-This air then enters your cabin as a frigid, refreshing, air-conditioned breeze.
+This air then enters your cabin as a frosty, refreshing, air-conditioned breeze.

 How Does A Car AC System Work?